Dojde/Hellmark.github.io/index.md

 ---

 # Education
-I am currently studying my fourth year of **Industrial Engineering and Management** at the Faculty of Engineering, Lund University.
-My master is a combination of two main areas:
+I am currently studying my master in **Industrial Engineering and Management** at the Faculty of Engineering, Lund University.
+It is a combination of two areas:
 1. Software Intensive Systems
-2. Risk Management (statistics)
+2. Risk Management (Statistics)

 Read more about the my education and the courses I've taken [here].